Batched Bandits with Heavy-Tailed Rewards: Performance Guarantees

 where $\kappa > 0$ is a numerical constant independent of any parameter and $C_z$ is the zooming constant.
 Furthermore, this regret needs only $\mathcal{O} \left(\frac{\log \log \frac{T}{\log T}}{\log (d+1+\frac{1}{\varepsilon}) -\log (d+1-d_z)}\right)$ number of batches. \end{theorem}

 As the moment parameter $\varepsilon$ decreases, we obtain less information about the heavy-tailed distribution.
 This robustness comes at the cost of increased regret.
-Proofs of the theorems and corollary rely on properties of robust mean estimators and design of algorithms, and are deferred to the Appendix.
+Proofs of the theorems and corollary rely on properties of robust mean estimators and design of algorithms.
+The proof for the finite-arm setting is presented in the next section, while the analysis for the Lipschitz case is deferred to the Appendix.